How to Train a Junior or Adult Dog to Recall Off Lead

 After a few weeks of keeping the lunge rein on you can reduce it down by putting on my normal lead then after a few more weeks put on a (8) Mini Lead leave this on as long as required.
 The weight and feel of this lead will make him believe he is still attached.
 If your dog reverts you have taken the lunge rein off too soon.

 As always, the best strategy for training is to set your dog up to succeed and to not condition in a problem that will have to be rectified later on in the training.

-Another great way of setting the whistle is once again buy two whistles.
-Position your dog in the middle of two people, close enough to touch,.
-Get some treats, high value ones like cheese or sausage.
-Blow two peeps on the whistle if he doesn’t respond blow again and either touch his ear or his muzzle,
+Another great way of setting the whistle you will need two whistles.
+Position your dog in the middle of two people, close enough to touch,

 When the dog looks at you immediately say “good” “take it” and give the treat.
 Then the person behind the dog does the same.
 Do this for a week or so and the dog will really start responding to the whistle and will come running eagerly back.

 “Good” is the same as a clicker and “take it” Is permission to take your treats.
 Gradually remove the treats completely when learning has occurred.

 If you are having recall problems with a more mature dog it normally means you have not followed the principles of teaching pups a solid recall. see my article on Puppy Recall.

 However it is not impossible, it just takes more time.
 Food games and affection are great motivators for most dogs - begin by using the whistle to call the dog to each meal, even if it is eagerly sitting next to the bowl.
 Start by using the sit-stay from a distance with the food (see below).